Athens Wireless Metropolitan Network

-The Athens Wireless Metropolitan Network (AWMN) is a grassroots wireless community network established in 2002 in Athens, Greece.
+The Athens Wireless Metropolitan Network (AWMN) was a grassroots wireless community network established in 2002 in Athens, Greece.
 By August 2010, the network had grown to include 1,120 backbone nodes, with over 2,900 client computers actively linked to it.
 There is also an association-club that supports the network's objectives.

 Cultural and geographical context

 Although the network began in Athens, the capital of Greece, its activities are no longer limited to the city.
 It covers a geographical area 110 km from North to South and 85 km from West to East, with the most southern point being Palaia Epidavros (Epidaurus) and the most northern point being the town of Nea Artaki on the island of Euboea.
 The wide expansion of the network allows isolated areas with poor technological and broadband infrastructure to connect with the Athenian network.
 The islands of Aegina, Salamina and the regions surrounding Athens are also connected to the network.

 Recently the island of Euboea connected with more links with AWMN for redundancy purposes and the next stage will be to join the wireless 'islets' located in Corinth, Lamia (city) and Volos.
 There are also plans to reach even more remote cities of Greece such as Patras.

 This year AWMN connected most of the Greek communities and managed to cross the Greek borders.
 It has initiated a VPN connection with wlan slovenija network in Slovenia with the vision to connect all the wireless communities of Europe into one network.